buffermint/landing-blog/source/_posts/how-to-get-your-first-10-customers-as-a-saas-startup.blade.md

 ## Follow up with the customers

 Stay in touch with them.
+In the initial stages, we are talking about 10 customers here, maybe a few more but you can manage to talk to them if you will take some time out.

-Don't give them your email id, instead give them a contact number where they can call you and discuss their problems with you.
+Don't give them an email id, instead give them a contact number where they can call you and discuss their problems with you.
 This way you will be able to build a human rapport with your customers.
 Also, you would see the customer's interest level in your product.

-But first, take care of their problems.
-You do this right the next thing you see is that one of your customers might become a loyal customer.
+If you do this right the next thing you see is that one of your customers might become a loyal customer.

 **Conclusion:**